kestra-io/docs/docs/administrator-guide/deployment/kubernetes/README.md

 By default, charts will only deploy kestra service with only 1 replica for each [servers](../../../architecture).

-You can also deploy the standalone server (not for production), that will host all kestra servers in only one pod, using this values:
+You can also deploy the standalone servers (not for production) which will host all kestra servers in only one pod, using these values:
 ```yaml
 kestra:
   deployments: